 3. Reduce bias

-On top of saving time and bettering the candidate experience, using Artifical Intelligence in recruitment also has the ability to reduce bias in the hiring process.
-In a recent Gallup study, researchers found gender-diverse business units in the retail company have 14% higher average comparable revenue than less-diverse business units.
-There is also a 15 times increase in sales revenue of companies with a high rate of racial diversity.
+On top of saving time and improving the candidate experience, using Artifical Intelligence in recruitment also has the ability to reduce bias in the hiring process.
+In a recent Gallup study, researchers found gender-diverse business units in the retail sector have 14% higher average comparable revenue than less-diverse business units.
+There is also a 15 fold increase in sales revenue of companies with a high rate of racial diversity.
 So why wouldn’t hiring teams want to take initiatives to help diversify teams?

 Recruitment firm Hays asked more than 1000 hiring managers about a candidate’s attributes and suitability based on a single resume.
 Half the hiring managers received a copy of the resume with the name Simon at the top while the other half received one with the name Susan.
 In large companies (over 500 employees), 62% of hiring managers said it was extremely probable they would interview Simon and only 56% said the same about Susan.
 Implementing AI in the hiring process can help achieve the goal of diverse teams as it will rank and score candidates based on qualification and leave bias out of the decision of whom to add to the short-list of top candidates.

-The talk of improvement is never enough, it’s time to take action.
-Embracing the wonders of AI into your recruiting process is by far the best thing you can do to revamp your efforts for 2017.
+The talk of improvement is never enough, it’s time to act.
+Adding the wonders of AI to your recruitment process is the best thing you can do for your company for 2017.

 About the author: Noel Webb is co-founder and CEO of Karen.ai (Your Cognitive Recruiting Assistant), the latest project from his role as Director of Product Innovation at Innosphere.
 A veteran of business development and out-of-the-box thinking, Noel has been a leader in his roles over the years for several companies, including Bam Digital, SpeakFeel and Agnition.